 You are still going to take a look at the performance of your keywords in this feature.
 What’s new then?
 Now it provides insights into data from targeted categories and products, which has nothing to do with keywords.

 This is a nice addition designed to help you identify the best performing targeting segment.
 Use “Targeting Report” extensively to learn from the data, custom-tailor your campaigns, get better results, and lower your advertising cost of sale (ACoS) for Amazon PPC.

 Target Customers by Product

-If we compare this to keyword targeting, it becomes clear that keyword targeting is much too broad, and may easily result in losing a customer due to the lower price on competitors’ products.
-On the other hand, targeting competing products at the same price range increases your odds of driving sales.
+If we compare this to keyword targeting, it becomes clear that keyword targeting is much too broad, and may easily result in losing a customer due to the lower price of competitors’ products.
+On the other hand, targeting competing products at the same price range increase your odds of driving sales.

 The new update allows you to refine your targeting by star ratings, price range, and specific brands.